openbis/openBIS-UGM2025/openbis-storage-access-multi-group-instance.md

      this becomes even more important to technical stuff that are working for `core-facilities` to be able to share `OBJECTs` in `Storages` not linked to any `Group`

-This hackaton is an advanced topic to address `Storage Access` in a `multi-group instance` setup, but might high-impact due to its urgent need to correctly and efficiently deal with object storage and object sharing in real wet-lab scenarios.
+This hackaton is an advanced topic to address `Storage Access` in a `multi-group instance` setup, but might have high-impact due to its urgent need to correctly and efficiently deal with object storage and object sharing in real wet-lab scenarios.